nickbock/ElvUI_Enhanced_Again/README.md

 - Player Raid Progression information on mouse-over tool tip (requires holding 'shift' key)

 # Removed Features
-You can make a request for ony of the old features on: github link.
+You can make a request for only of the old features on: [https://github.com/nickbock/ElvUI_Enhanced_Again](https://github.com/nickbock/ElvUI_Enhanced_Again "").
 If enough people want it, I will consider adding the feature.

 ## Mini map
 - Hide mini map during combat (disabled by default).
 ## Automation: